 Learn The Cantonese Structure; Speaking Is The Key

 In learning Cantonese, you don’t have to be pressured to learn the Cantonese structure.
 You’ll gradually learn the structure upon learning how tones and sounds work.
 By practicing your speech with native speakers, you may master the basic sentence forms.
 Knowing that Cantonese grammar is pretty straightforward, you’ll easily get it.

 It has been proven that writing down what you have learned is one of the best ways for retention.
 This is also the same in learning Cantonese vocabulary.
 Whenever you hear or learn new words that you’re unfamiliar with, try to write them down and ask for help from native speakers, This way, you’ll also develop your listening, reading, and writing skills.

 Get A Tutor

 Getting a tutor that is a native speaker is still one of the best ways to learn a language, especially for languages like Cantonese.
-Native speaker tutors will teach you all the essentials knowledge and skills that you can use to learn Cantonese.
+Native-speaker tutors will teach you all the essential knowledge and skills that you can use to learn Cantonese.

-Since they are using their language in their daily life, they will teach you up-to-date skills and knowledge.
+Since they use their language daily, they will teach you up-to-date skills and knowledge.
 They can help you with tones, grammar, and even how you say it.
 You’ll immediately get feedback and ask for clarification.
 Most importantly, they will give you proper training on speaking and pronouncing different Cantonese characters.

 There are actually a lot of platforms like italki and Preply to find tutors.
 You can also do the learning session online.
 What’s more interesting about this is it’s cheaper than enrolling in schools or universities.